raypulver/jsh/README.md

 You can write jsh scripts by starting a script with ```#!/usr/local/bin/jsh```.
 The .jshrc file is still executed by the VM prior to script execution, and remember that all the built-in node modules are already loaded in the environment!

+When the shell is run interactively, the last returned value is stored in the _ variable, just like in the Node REPL.

 ## Coming soon (in no particular order)

 1. An "include" command